neutralinojs/neutralino.js/README.md

 yarn add @neutralinojs/lib
 ```

 See Neutralinojs JavaScript API [documentation](https://neutralino.js.org/docs/api/overview) for more details.
 Release notes are available at [this page](https://neutralino.js.org/docs/release-notes/client-library/).
+This repository doesn't host the entire Neutralinojs codebase — this is the JavaScript client that Neutralinojs C++ server codebase loads.
+Browse the Neutralinojs server source code from [this repository](https://github.com/neutralinojs/neutralinojs).

 ## Developer's FAQ